NATROX® O₂ Patient Help Center

 When to use it

-NATROX® therapy works best if you keep it on 24 hours a day, 7 days a week (24/7).
-For this reason, the device is designed to be very small and light.
+NATROX® O₂ therapy works best if you keep it on 24 hours a day, 7 days a week (24/7).
+For this reason, it is designed to be very small and light.
 Plus, the system operates silently so you can get a good night’s sleep.
-A small, flashing green light stays on so that you know it’s working.
+A small, flashing green light lets you know it’s working.

 Showering with it

-Showering is possible if you disconnect the device beforehand.
+Showering is possible as long as you disconnect the device beforehand.

 See all…